Azinec/one-page-space-plugin/README.md

 - PICTURE_CDN
 - CDN_HOST

-Yu can modify those parameters by method init like:
+You can modify those parameters by method init like:
 ```JavaScript
 <!DOCTYPE html>
   <html lang="en">